skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The orb seems to drain a bit of life from the owner, resulting in -3HP, while at the same time placing them more in tune to the world of magic.
 This results in +3MP while they remain the owner of the object.
-This only applies to users of arcane magic (Wizards, Sorcerers) and not clerics.
+This only applies to users of arcane magic (wizards, sorcerers) and not clerics.

 The runes and spells contain a great deal of knowledge.
 It must be studied to learn more.
-When examining the orb, it is clear there are four categories of study that are possible: Good, Ownership, Knowledge Evil.
+When examining the orb, it is clear there are four categories of study that are possible: Good, Ownership, Knowledge, and Evil.

 At the outset, it will take only 1 hour of study to attempt to gain a level (and thus earn some knowledge) in a particular area.
-If you succeed, it will take 2 hours of time to attempt again in the same area of study.
+Upon success, it will take 2 hours of time to attempt again in the same area of study.
 So, the length of time required for each attempt is the current level x 1 hour.

 To study the orb:

-1. First, announce which area you plan to study from the four above.
+1. First, announce an area of study from the four categories.
-2. Roll d20
+2. Roll d20.
-3. Add your INT modifier
+3. Add your INT modifier.
 4. Add +1 for all of the following languages you know: draconic, infernal, and celestial.
 5. If your roll is high enough, you will learn more about your chosen